 I was starting to feel stronger contractions, wahoo!

-At midnight the midwives came to our condo to do another stress test and a stretch and sweep to keep things moving.
+At midnight the midwives came to our condo to do another stress test and a stretch and sweep (aka membrane sweep) to keep things moving.
 Finally, I started approaching active labour.
 I spent hours in bed and kneeling while listening to the Hypnobirthing Rainbow Relaxation and Birthing Affirmations on repeat over and over again.
-It really helped me breathe through the intense contractions.
+This really helped me breathe through the intense contractions.

 Birth Story Day 3